skit-ai/dialogy/docs/plugins/README.md

 ## Plugins are classes too!

 There is yet another challenge.
-We saw functional plugins but what if a plugin requires a state? say a consumers want to encode sentences to vectors using sentence_embeddings?
-A function only interface would make that difficult. `Dialogy` also provides a `Plugin` class ([abstact](https://docs.python.org/3/library/abc.html)) that can be used for such cases.
+We saw plugins that are just functions with some convention, but what if a plugin requires a state?

+Say a consumers want to encode sentences to vectors using sentence_embeddings?
+A function would load that model for each iteration, and that's no good. `Dialogy` also provides a `Plugin` class ([abstact](https://docs.python.org/3/library/abc.html)) that can be used for such cases.

 ```python
 from typing import Callable